 How many refugees are in the UK?

-As the conflict in Ukraine has unfolded, the UK government made various immigration concessions, including allowing Ukrainians to join family in the UK by applying for visas.
-The Government also announced a new humanitarian sponsorship scheme, which will enable communities in the UK to support refugees from Ukraine - including non-Ukrainian nationals - to live here.
-More than 100,000 people have arrived in the UK through these routes.
+As the conflict in Ukraine continues, the UK government made various immigration concessions, including allowing Ukrainians to join family in the UK by applying for visas.
+The government launched a humanitarian sponsorship scheme, which enabled communities in the UK to support refugees from Ukraine - including non-Ukrainian nationals - to live here.
+As of May 2023, more than 160,000 people have arrived in the UK through these routes.